top of page

 BIO

-Dr Thorsten Scheiner is a Senior Research Fellow at the Institute for Learning Sciences and Teacher Education at the Australian Catholic University, as well as a Visiting Professor at the Free University of Berlin.
+Dr Thorsten Scheiner is a Senior Research Fellow at the Institute of Learning Sciences and Teacher Education at the Australian Catholic University and a Visiting Professor at the Free University of Berlin.

-His research has been recognized through publications in top-tier international journals such as Educational Studies in Mathematics and Teachers and Teaching, as well as invitations as a visiting scholar to internationally renowned research institutions such as Stanford University and the University of California at Berkeley.
-He has received numerous prestigious awards, fellowships, and scholarships, and serves on the editorial boards of leading international journals in the field.
+His research has been recognised through publications in leading international mathematics education journals such as Educational Studies in Mathematics and ZDM-Mathematics Education, and through invitations as a visiting scholar to renowned research institutions such as Stanford University and the University of California at Berkeley.
+He has received numerous prestigious awards, fellowships and grants, and serves on the editorial boards of prestigious international journals in the field.

 Dr Thorsten Scheiner